 The opportunity to obtain information about career opportunities that enable them to choose their work commitment intelligently.

 Membership is open to all students, with a minimum of 5 students required to organize; unless a different number is required by sponsoring school.
 Meetings/activities should be held at least monthly during the school year.
 HSLC should have dues, bylaws, officers and programs.
-The Additional information on chartering a HSLC is available on the IFBW web site.
+The Additional information on chartering a HSLC is available on the IFBWC web site.

 College Student Level Clubs are similar to HSL clubs except that they are focused at college students.
 The programs and projects become more focused on the skills and contacts needed as the students prepare to leave college.
 Benefits include obtaining career opportunities, development of leadership qualities, being of service to the community.
-Opportunities for the IFBW LO sponsor include development of relationships with college students who will be ready to join IFBW, serving as a mentor and additional training.
-Additional information on forming a College Level Club is available on the IFBW website.
+Opportunities for the IFBWC LO sponsor include development of relationships with college students who will be ready to join IFBWC, serving as a mentor and additional training.
+Additional information on forming a College Level Club is available on the IFBWC website.

 Dual Members at the state level are defined as members of another state federation who will be charged the same dues as an Illinois member of a local.
 These members will have all benefits of membership as a Member-at-Large.